flock-community/aigentic/site/blog/2025-06-16-eudr/index.md

 The Aigentic platform's ability to facilitate human-in-the-loop validation was crucial for building trust in the system.
 Product managers and compliance officers could review classifications, provide feedback, and see how the system improved over time.

-## Looking Forward: Complete EUTR Classification
+## Looking Forward: Complete EUDR Classification

-Based on the success of this project, it appears that Aigentic can be deployed to provide complete EUTR classification for product catalogs of any size.
+Based on the success of this project, it appears that Aigentic can be deployed to provide complete EUDR classification for product catalogs of any size.
 The solution we developed is not just a one-time fix but a sustainable approach to ongoing compliance.

 As regulations evolve and product catalogs grow, AI-powered classification using Aigentic offers a scalable, accurate, and efficient solution.
 The combination of powerful language models with human expertise creates a system that continuously improves while maintaining the critical human oversight necessary for regulatory compliance.

-For retailers and manufacturers struggling with EUTR compliance, AI-powered solutions built on platforms like Aigentic represent the future of regulatory technology – turning what was once an overwhelming burden into a streamlined, reliable process.
+For retailers and manufacturers struggling with EUDR compliance, AI-powered solutions built on platforms like Aigentic represent the future of regulatory technology – turning what was once an overwhelming burden into a streamlined, reliable process.